Meet Alex

 Born in Chester, England, Alex had a ‘normal’ and comfortable start to life until, at nine years old, he was diagnosed with a mild form of epilepsy.
 Whilst this was brought under control by medication, it was the catalyst for other challenges: bullying, anxiety, panic attacks, and a lifelong stammer.
 This left him stuck in a victim mindset and feeling like he was never good enough.
 For the record, he was also hopeless at sport and detested PE!

-But fatefully discovering the outdoors taught him that we can’t always choose our challenges in life, only how we respond.
-Alex refused to let these challenges become his identity: only his experience.
+But fatefully discovering the outdoors gave him the invaluable mindset shift: that we can’t always choose our challenges in life, only how we respond.
+Alex refused to let these challenges become an obstacle; only an opportunity.

 At 14, Alex was invited on his fateful first hill walk in the Lake District, UK.
 For the first time he found a sense of freedom, direction and an opportunity to think big - and a curiosity which inspired the question: "Where is Mount Everest?".
 This question captivated him.
 Climbing to the summit of the worlds’ highest peak seemed like the ultimate achievement and triumph over adversity.